We believe in what we do.

 Philip C. Lauinger, Jr. is the former chairman and chief executive officer, and a director of PennWell Publishing Company (now PennWell Corp.), an international publisher of business and trade magazines based out of Tulsa, Oklahoma.
 He served in senior management capacities in this family owned company for almost 30 years and was CEO from 1970 to 1992.
 A life member of American Business Media, he served as the trade association’s director from 1972 to 1992 and as chairman of its board of directors from 1979-1980.
 Today, Mr. Lauinger is the co-chair of the advisory council of Global Ties U.S., a counselor of Meridian International Center, a director of the American Committees on Foreign Relations, an advisory counselor to the Georgetown University Library, as well as the chairman of the Tulsa Committee on Foreign Relations.
 Mr. Lauinger holds an AB in economics and philosophy from Georgetown University.
 He is a recipient of the McAllister Fellowship Award at Northwestern University’s Medill Graduate School of Journalism.

-Kendra Mirasol was recently appointed as CEO of the Seattle-based nonprofit VitalTalk.
-Previously, she served as the President and co-owner of IOR Global Services headquartered in Chicago for 12 years.
-There, she led implementation of IOR’s growth strategy, managed day-to-day operations, ensured financial strength, formed positive inclusive culture, and provided thought leadership to the industry through speaking engagements.
-Previously, she also worked as a Director at RR Donnelley & Sons.
-She holds an MBA in Finance & Accounting from The University of Chicago Booth School of Business and a BA in German Literature from University of California- Irvine.
-She has served on the board at Cultural Vistas since 2016.
+Kendra Mirasol is the former CEO of Seattle-based VitalTalk, a nonprofit communication training firm serving clinicians who manage patients living with serious illness.
+Previously, she was co-owner and President of IOR Global Services headquartered in Chicago for 12 years.
+At both organizations, she led their growth strategy, managed day-to-day operations, secured their financial strength, and improved their organizational cultures.
+Over the span of her career, she has served as a thought leader on the importance of communication skills and managing differences in a variety of intercultural settings.
+Her earlier career involved stints as Director at RR Donnelley & Sons in Chicago, Siemens AG in Berlin and McGraw-Hill Publishing in Los Angeles.
+She holds an MBA in Finance & Accounting from The University of Chicago Booth School of Business and a BA in German Literature from the University of California – Irvine.
+She has served on the board of Cultural Vistas since 2015.